+Time series data sets often have components that can be identified and modeled in a deterministic fashion.
+In particular, using regression we can fit models with:

+- trends

+- seasonal patterns

+- autoregressive components of the series itself

+- covariate information (potentially of an autoregressive fashion too.)

-Time series data sets often have components that can be identified and modeled in a deterministic fashio In particular, using regression we can fit models with: - As a result, with a well fit regression model, there should not be remaining deterministic features - Two examples referenced in the textbook would be: Two examples referenced in the textbook would be. - We have seen problems related to inference when serial correlation is present in the data; hence, our goal fit a model to address the correlation in the residuals for valid inference.
+- As a result, with a well fit regression model, there should not be remaining deterministic features (such as trends or seasonal components) in the residuals of the model.
+However, the residuals will often be correlated in time.

+- Two examples referenced in the textbook would be: - 1. monthly values of the southern oscillation index tend to change slowly and may give rise to persistant weather patterns. - 2.
+Negative correlation can also occur, such as an unusually high value (in monthly sales) followed by an unusually low value the previous month. - We have seen problems related to inference when serial correlation is present in the data; hence, our goal is fit a model to address the correlation in the residuals for valid inference.

-• One approach that we have seen is to use an autoregressive process, where $AR(p)$ denotes an autoregressive process of order p $x_t = \alpha_1 x{t-1} + \dots + \alpha_p x{t-p}$
+• One approach that we have seen is to use an autoregressive process, where AR(p) denotes an autoregressive process of order p

+$$x_t = \alpha_1 x{t-1} + \dots + \alpha_p x{t-p}$$